ephort/dnatest/README.md

 The recipe for Timeless Timing Attack is to
  1) Send pair of requests to the server - in each pair a request with valid username, but incorrect password and a request with a username to test and incorrect password
  2) Send a number of these request-pairs to the server depending on the response time of the server.
-I have chosen 4 requests.
+I have chosen 6 requests.
- 3) If the request with the valid username and incorrect password is returned last in all the request pairs, then it indicates that the username we are testing does not exists.
+ 3) If the request with the valid username and incorrect password is returned last in all the request pairs, then it indicates that the username we are testing does not exist.
 If they are returned at the same time, then the username exists.

  - Let's try it out